 When you live in Mexico, each time you return to visit the U.S. certain things will stand out that you don’t notice when you live in the U.S full-time.

-Some things are in America’s favor; like the variety in the grocery stores or the efficiency of most customer service operations now that those workers are better trained (remember the old days when they'd actually fight with you?
-Ah... the good old days.).
+Some things are in America’s favor; like the variety in the grocery stores or the efficiency of most customer service operations now that those workers are better trained (remember the old days when they'd actually fight with you?).

 What also strikes you when you come back to the U.S from Mexico is the relentless greed that often masquerades as capitalism.
 When you live in the States, you get numb and submit, or gird your loins for defensive and if necessary, offensive measures.
-Here are some other instances of pure greed that I particularly notice during specific periods at home.
+Here are some other situations that I ran into during a single trip home.

 One of reasons I travel back to Denver in early spring is to submit tax filings.
-Even if you live in Mexico full-time, if you have a passport, you most likely have to pay income taxes (Trying to explain my lifestyle and the deductions I take is always a load of fun.
-From my stained receipts in pesos, it's easy to think my life is one big party).
+Even if you live in Mexico full-time, if you have a passport, you most likely have to pay income taxes.

-When I called the CPA she referred, he quoted me 30% more than I’d been paying her, although my income and tax situation were identical to the last year.
-Smelling something foul, I was fortunate to surface a name of another CPA after considerable digging.
+When I called the CPA she referred to me, he quoted me 30% more ($1,200) than I’d been paying the first accountant ($750) Smelling something foul, I was fortunate to surface a name of another CPA after considerable digging.

 The Six-Pounder - A new car salesman’s ultimate achievement